 Amazon attracts strong leaders and some of the finest talents in the tech world.
 The demand growth for different types of software engineers since 2019 has been anything from 5% to an unbelievable 1400% in the international job market.
 While full-stack engineers occupy the bottom end of this spectrum, the top end is filled with augmented reality (AR) and virtual reality (VR) engineers.

-Before applying for that dream job at Amazon, there are few things to know about the interview process.
-In this article, we’ll cover the following
+Before applying for that dream job at Amazon, there are a few things to know about the interview process.
+In this article, we’ll cover the following:

 What Are the Different Levels of Software Engineers at Amazon?